 Fashion is a fascinating realm of self-expression, constantly evolving and reinventing itself.
-While some trends become iconic and timeless, there are others that make us cringe and hope they remain buried in the depths of fashion history.
+While some trends become iconic and timeless, others make us cringe and hope they remain buried in the depths of fashion history.
 These are the fashion trends that people fervently wish never to make a comeback.

 1. Shoulder Pads

 Shoulder pads were all the rage in the 1980s, with their purpose being to create a broader silhouette.
 However, this trend quickly became overbearing, leaving people with an unnatural and boxy appearance.
-The exaggerated proportions overshadowed the natural curves of the body and often resulted in awkward and unflattering outfits.
+The exaggerated proportions overshadowed the body’s natural curves and often resulted in awkward and unflattering outfits.

 2. Acid-Washed Jeans

 Acid-washed jeans gained immense popularity in the 1990s, characterized by their bleached and streaked patterns.
 While they were once considered edgy and trendy, these jeans are now considered a fashion faux pas.
-The overly distressed look can be overwhelming and clash with other clothing items, making it difficult to create a cohesive and polished outfit.
+The overly distressed look can be overwhelming and clash with other clothing items, making creating a cohesive and polished outfit challenging.

 3. Velour Tracksuits

-Velour tracksuits were a symbol of early 2000s fashion, often associated with celebrities like Paris Hilton and Juicy Couture.
+Velour tracksuits symbolized early 2000s fashion, often associated with celebrities like Paris Hilton and Juicy Couture.
 While they were undeniably comfortable, their appearance left much to be desired.
 The velour fabric was prone to pilling, and the overly casual style of the tracksuit made it challenging to achieve a put-together look.
-People are now opting for athleisure wear that combines comfort and style without sacrificing fashion.
+People now opt for athleisure wear that combines comfort and style without sacrificing fashion.